How to prevent soggy macerated feet

 4. Freely-draining shoes versus waterproof shoes

 Some shoes are chosen for their ability to let water easily run out of them, as opposed to being waterproof and attempting to block water out.
 Philip Werner elaborates on his preferred footwear system for hiking across Scotland through wet and muddy terrain.
 “While I dearly love my leather Asolo TPS 520s, they take take 4-5 days to dry when they get soaked through.
 The only viable alternative is to wear a pair of trail shoes that are fast drying, and not lined with a breathable membrane like Gore-tex.”
 Brian Green highlights the Columbia Drainmaker for this quality.
 The video below shows how readily water drains out as it's poured in to these shoes.

 Shoes with a breathable upper allow moisture to readily evaporate through to the outside.
 This enables the all-important moisture gradient to exist so water can continue to be moved away from the skin.
 Sports shoes with mesh uppers are particularly open and breathable.
 But the breathable shoes that are so ideal in hot dry conditions provide easier access for environmental water into the shoe.
 Just as Section Hiker's Philip Werner demonstrates, your decision needs to be based on the conditions you face.
 He also mentions the use of waterproof Rocky Gore-Tex socks (which I didn't test, unfortunately).

 6. Don't do this!

 Tipping water or sqeezing sponges over your head is the most preventable yet overlooked source of maceration.
-Here's an example of what can happen - and this was from sponges.
 Simply don't do it.
 But if you have to, do something to stop this water from running down your legs and into your shoes.

 7. Change to dry shoes and socks